404Wolf/stainless-technical-breifing-natug/document.typ

 )

-`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying to compose complex new ones.
-However, some components are so important that it was worth the effort, like the sequence editor that autofills the corresponding bases to prevent mistakes.
-Designing custom UI components like this is tricky, both technically, and because there are usage implications to consider.
+`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying to compose complex new ones, but some custom ones needed to be made, like the sequence editor that autofills the corresponding bases to prevent mistakes.
+Designing custom widgets like this is tricky, technically, and because there are usage implications to consider.

 === Plotting